 Of course, that's not what you mean.
 You mean, "That is much lighter / heavier than I expected, for the size."
 It is this 'being heavy or light, for the size' that is density, how much 'stuff' is squished into the space.

 For the sake of the physics (which I shan't explain here) a cube of water measuring 1cm X 1cm X 1cm weighs 1g.
-Specific gravity is: how much a 1cm X 1cm X 1cm cube of unknown material* weighs compared with 1cm X 1cm X 1cm of water. [* This can be any 'material', e.g. metals, gemstones].
+Specific gravity is: how much a 1cm X 1cm X 1cm cube of unknown material* weighs compared with 1cm X 1cm X 1cm of water. [* This can be any 'material', e.g. metals, gemstones, even another liquid].

-So, for instance, a result of SG 6.5 would mean your metal is 6.5X heavier than the same volume of water; or SG 1.5 would mean it was 50% heavier than the same volume of water (as you may notice, you don't actually have to cut the items into 1cm X 1cm X 1cm squares!)
+So, for instance, a result of SG 6.5 would mean your metal is 6.5X heavier than the same volume of water; for instance, a result of SG 1.5 would mean it was 50% heavier than the same volume of water.
+As you may notice, you don't actually have to cut the items into 1cm X 1cm X 1cm squares!

 But please don't worry if you don't understand any of that, you only need to know how to take the measurement.